thearyadev/MSRF/README.md

 6. Run the command `docker run -d -p 50947:50947 msrf_05b`
 7. Navigate to `http://<IP_ADDRESS>:50947` in your web browser.

+Steps for deploying this docker container on Windows is similar.
+Step 2 simply downloads and extracts the source code for the latest release.

 Work in progress.
 ## Development